 - Focusing too much effort on the entire description.
 Per the below caveat, the full description does matter; yet, once you have a generally optimized full description, your time will be better spent experimenting with the first 5 lines, rather than the full description.

 Caveat: while the opening line and moreover the first 5 lines of your description will have the biggest impact on your conversion rate, there will always be people who read more of your description, and some that read it in its entirety.
-These people:

 This means that your full description does matter to your highest potential users.